arthurchoung/HOTDOG/README.md

   - Eliminate dependency on libc (shouldn't be too hard)
   - How hard would it be to rewrite X server in Objective-C?
-  - A MacPorts like repository for OpenStep (I wonder how different Tiger is from OpenStep)

 ## Related Project